erhant/crypts/README.md

 ### https://github.com/erhant/crypts/labels/numbers

-- [ ] [Miller-Rabin] allows one to probabilistically test if a number is prime.
-Using it, we implement a random prime number generator.
+- [ ] [Tonelli-Shanks](./src/fields/sqrt.ts) can find the square root of a number in a finite field.
-- [x] [Legendre Symbol](./src/fields/legendre.ts) is a utility function that can tell whether a number is quadratic residue/non-residue.
+- [x] [Legendre Symbol](./src/fields/legendre.ts) can tell whether a number is quadratic residue/non-residue.

 ## Usage